nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     2. Second takes in a `String` of the note title.

 - archiveNotes(`int`) returns a String value of the note title that is in the position of specified index, and that is being archived.
-- archiveNotes(`String`) checks if the note of the specified title exists in the default notebook and returns a `boolean` value.
+- archiveNotes(`String`) checks if the note of the specified title exists in the default list of notes and returns a `boolean` value.
 If the note exists, it will be archived.

 **6. unarchiveNotes()**<br>
 - There are a total of 2 unarchiveNotes() methods.